-What are the best blinds for conservatories?
+What are the best blinds for conservatory extensions?
 Probably the Venetian – but there are other styles out there too, so make sure you shop around for the best prices.

-Illumination can make or break your conservatory.
+Illumination can make or break your conservatory extension.
 If the light is too bright, too low, or wrongly directed, it can spoil the mood you are trying to create.

-So what is the best lighting for conservatories?
+So what is the best lighting for conservatory extensions?
 Here are a few conservatory lighting tips to consider…